 - I forget less.
 In addition to researching daily I’m also keeping a very informal research log in Evernote that helps me stay on top of what I’ve researched.

 - I keep a “next steps” list in my research log so I know exactly what to work on when I sit down to research in the morning.
 Overwhelm and paralysis is a thing of the past!

 - I stay focused.
 I don’t have the luxury of going down rabbit holes when my timer is going and I know I’ll have to stop before long.
 This does a great job of keeping me focused.
 When I’m tempted to get distracted, I just add the bright shiny object to my genealogy task list.

 - I’ve created a habit!
 Doing 30 minutes of genealogy research is a great way to start the day.
 It used to be I’d forget to research.
 No more.
 It’s part of my routine and I love it.

-- It’s easier for me to find 30 minutes a day (3.5 hours a week) than a weekly half day (or biweekly full day to research or monthly weekend).
+- It’s easier for me to find 30 minutes a day (3.5 hours a week) than a weekly half day or biweekly full day to research.
+Taking a whole weekend once a month feels pretty much impossible.
 I still love having longer sessions–it’s truly a special day when I spend the whole day researching.
 (Thankfully, I have had a few of those this year.)
 But daily research means that researching is getting done without my feeling like I’m sacrificing other things.

 I really do enjoy longer sessions and I consider those a bonus.
 This year’s daily research, which is usually a minimum of 30 minutes, means that 2017 will be my most productive year yet when it comes to family history research.
 And from a time perspective, it’s been really easy!